Download a printable version of this information »Dates:

 undergraduate registration time slots are assigned based on your last name and

-your credit count (including in progress courses); graduate students may
+your credit count (including in progress courses); registration for all graduate students begins on March 26..

 Special Instructions for Graduate Continuing Non-Matriculated Students